visualizedata/data-structures/assignments/particle/piezo.md

 int piezo = A0; // This is the input pin where you read the value of the sensor.

 int analogvalue; // Here we are declaring the integer variable analogvalue, which we will use later to store the value of the sensor.
+// In this case, the value will be the Unix Timestamp of the last time the piezo was knocked or jolted. int knockLim = 100; // Threshold that defines a 'jolt'.

 void setup() {